 Cocaine cat: Serval found in Cincinnati tree tests positive for drugs

-A serval rescued from a tree in Cincinnati earlier this year tested positive for cocaine, an animal rescue group said Thursday.
+A large cat called a serval rescued from a tree in Cincinnati earlier this year tested positive for cocaine, an animal rescue group said Thursday.

 Fresh off the theatrical release of "Cocaine Bear," news of the serval's drug test quickly led to the moniker "cocaine cat" trending on Twitter.
 The big cat's name is Amiry.

-Hamilton County Dog Wardens responded to reports of a "leopard" in a tree on Jan.
-28, Cincinnati Animal CARE's Ray Anderson said.
+Animal control officials said Amiry escaped when his owner was pulled over by police on Jan.
+28. The big cat leapt from the car into a tree.
+Hamilton County Dog Wardens responded to reports of a "leopard" in a tree around 2 a.m., Cincinnati Animal CARE's Ray Anderson said.
 They retrieved Amiry and brought him to the organization's facility.

 The organization's medical team looked over the big cat, who'd suffered a broken leg during the retrieval, Anderson said.
 They also performed a DNA test, which determined the cat was a serval, not a leopard, and that he had been exposed to cocaine.